Projects

 2022-Now

-This research has been published online in Soft Robotics.
+This work has been published online in Soft Robotics.
 LINK

 @ CMEE, NUAA, Nanjing, 2018-2020

-This study has been published in Proceedings of the Institution of Mechanical Engineers, Part H: Journal of Engineering in Medicine.
+This work has been published in Proceedings of the Institution of Mechanical Engineers, Part H: Journal of Engineering in Medicine.
 LINK

-The related outcome was presented at 2018 International Academic Conference for Graduates, NUAA (IACGN, 2018), and winded up honored with Best Paper Award in 2018 IACGN.
-LINK1 Then, after my M. Sc. graduation from NUAA, it was further published in the International Journal of Medical Robotics and Computer Assisted Surgery.
+The work was presented at 2018 International Academic Conference for Graduates, NUAA (IACGN, 2018), and was honored with Best Paper Award in 2018 IACGN.
+LINK1 Subsequently, it was further improved and finally published in the International Journal of Medical Robotics and Computer Assisted Surgery.
 LINK2

 Employment Experience